Cray-HPE/docs-csm/background/ncn_images.md

 The management nodes boot from NCN images which are created from layers on top of a common base image.
 The common image is customized with a `kubernetes` layer for the master nodes and worker nodes.
-The common image is customized with a `storage-ceph` layer for the utility storage nodes..
+The common image is customized with a `storage-ceph` layer for the utility storage nodes.

 ## Topics